NickNaso/ghostscript4js/README.md

 ## Motivations

-At time i created this module i do not able to find any module on npm that execute Ghostscript command through its C API, otherwise there are some module that call Ghostscript through the execution of the corresponding shell command.
-This is good way to start use some library from node, but there are the following drawbacks:
+At the time i created this module i was not able to find any module on npm that execute Ghostscript command through its C API, otherwise there were some module that call Ghostscript through the execution of the corresponding shell command.
+This is a good way to start using some library from node, but there are the following drawbacks:

-* **Performance** - The call to the shell command take more time and more resources than call a library C or C++ API directly

-from Node.js environment.
+* **Performance** - The call to the shell command take more time and more resources than calling a library C or C++ API directly from Node.js environment.

-* **Errror handler** - Sometimes you cannot intercept and handle errors in a good and proper way.
+* **Errror handler** - Sometimes you cannot intercept and handle errors in a good and a proper way.

-To fit all needs Ghostscript4JS has sync and async method so it could be used in a web application where it's very important to not block the event loop, so all request will be served whiout any delay originated by our application.
+To fit all needs Ghostscript4JS has sync and async methods so it could be used in a web application where it's very important to not block the event loop, so all requests will be served without any delay originated by our application.

 [Understanding Node.js event loop](https://nodesource.com/blog/understanding-the-nodejs-event-loop/)